douglas-george/timberhearth/storybook/story.md

 “Ready?”
 Gabriel whispered as they stepped toward the stairs.

-Jessica managed a small smile.
-“No.”
+Jessica managed a small smile. ”No.”

-“Good,” Gabriel said.
-“Neither am I.”
+“Good,” Gabriel said. ”Neither am I.”

 And together, they began the long descent.

-# Chapter Five: Mossel and the Stump
+## Chapter Five: Mossel and the Stump

 Mossel Ironhand didn’t trust the clock tower.